 Atgam should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Atgam was not passed into the milk of lactating cynomolgus monkeys.
+In animal studies, a single dose of Atgam up to 40 mg/kg was not detected at the limit of quantification in the milk of lactating cynomolgus monkeys.
 It is not known whether Atgam is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious advers e reactions in nursing neonates and infants from Atgam Sterile Solution, a decision should be made whether to discontinue nursing or to discontinue the drug taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing neonates and infants from Atgam, a decision should be made whether to discontinue nursing or to discontinue the drug taking into account the importance of the drug to the mother.